What's the Difference Between Cat Food and Dog Food, Really?

 Well, we've got the answer.
 As it turns out, there's a surprisingly big difference between cats' and dogs' nutritional needs, and, therefore, in their foods.
-We asked Dr. Leslie, our in-house veterinarian, to shed some light on exactly what's in dog and cat food and why it doesn't translate well across species.
+We asked Dr. Donna Waltz, our animal nutritionist, to shed some light on exactly what's in dog and cat food and why it doesn't translate well across species.

 Q: What's the basic difference between dog food and cat food?

-Dr. Leslie: Cats have higher needs for many essential nutrients, whereas dogs can adapt to life on very little.
+Dr. Donna Waltz: Cats have higher needs for many essential nutrients, whereas dogs can adapt to life on very little.
 Cat food, as a result, tends to be higher in protein, fat, minerals and vitamins.
 Cat food is also smaller for their smaller mouths, and is higher in calories.

 Many ingredients used in dog and cat foods are similar, if not the same; it's the amounts used to balance the food that vary.
 For example, cats are obligate carnivores and have a higher need for protein, essential amino acids, fatty acids and many vitamins.
 Their bodies can't manufacture the essential nutrients at all or fast enough to meet their metabolic needs.
 So arguably, dogs could eat most cat foods, but cats should not eat dog foods.
 However, some cat food nutrients are dangerous to dogs too.